EvaFrossard/EvaFrossard.github.io/index.md

 Finally, some long awaited results !
 The balanced data suggests that whilst **increasing upload frequency has a relatively great effect on recovery** with around 10 more points in percentage, uploading less has a bigger impact... by making your **recovery chances go down 17 points of percentage**, just like we have noticede in the logistic regression.
 Changing video duration and topics does not seem to play such an important role, if you are a chance maximiser you might still want to post shorter videos and change topic since they show a small increase in recovery.

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; background-color: #D2C0DD">
-  In order to see if these strategies led to statistically significant differences in recovery rates, we performed a <b>t-test analysis</b> with a significance level of 0.05.
+  In order to see if the strategies after matching led to statistically significant differences in recovery rates, we performed a <b>t-test analysis</b> with a significance level of 0.05.
 </div>

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; margin-top: 0;">